ADVERTISING

 Traffic management during construction work

-Status of construction work
+Current status of construction work

 - The bridge structure for carrying a farm track and the new roundabout have already been completed.

-- Road construction on the approximately 1.8-kilometer-long route to begin at the end of 2025.
+- Road construction on the approximately 1.8 kilometer long route to begin at the end of 2025.

 Completion by 2027